 Ecotourism is an important part of life at Río Muchacho.
-The farm has accommodation for up to 55 people curious about how to relate to the Earth in a sustainable and rejuvenating way.
-The cabins, work structures, and main house are all primarily constructed from local materials.
-Cabins have from one to ten beds, as well as ecologically designed bathrooms with composting toilets.
+The farm has accommodation for up to 35 people curious about how to relate to the Earth in a sustainable and rejuvenating way.
+The bungalows, work structures, and main house are all primarily constructed from local materials.
+Bungalows have from 1 to 10 beds, as well as ecologically designed bathrooms with composting toilets.
 The grounds host a wide range of visitors, including Ecuadorian students, short and long term volunteers (both national and foreign), tourists, volunteer groups, and permaculture students.
-We've designed the farm in such a way that humans can work with Nature rather than against it, and all who visit have the unique opportunity to feel part of a very delicate, very special world.
+We've designed the farm in such a way that humans can work with nature rather than against it, and all who visit have the unique opportunity to feel part of a very delicate, very special world.

-Whether falling asleep to the cacophony of forest sounds, or waking up to the call of a rooster, visitors will experience an intimate connection with the place.
-People of all ages and ethnicities come simply to enjoy the peace of the countryside, the local culture, and the fresh organic food, and to learn more about sustainable living.
-There are a number of ways you can experience life at Río Muchacho, including self-guided tours, 1, 2,3, and 4 day tours, Spanish courses, custom made programs, and cultural exchanges.
+People of all ages and ethnicities come simply to enjoy the peace of the countryside, the local culture, the fresh organic food, and to learn more about sustainable living.
+There are a number of ways you can experience life at Río Muchacho, including self-guided tours, multi-day tours, Spanish courses, custom made programs, and cultural exchanges.
 The Farm can also be used as a venue to host large groups.

-Three times a year, an intensive one-month Permaculture and sustainable agriculture (not pdc) course is offered, along with 1-14 day courses for local farmers, students, and teachers.
+Two times a year, an intensive one-month permaculture and sustainable agriculture course is offered, along with part-time courses for local farmers, students, and teachers.

-There is always a colourful blend of locals, tourists, students, and volunteers sharing their experiences, skills and abilities.
+There is always a colourful blend of locals, travelers, students, and volunteers sharing their experiences, skills and abilities.
 For many it is the experience of a lifetime!